OptimizePress has been around for over thirteen years now and has seen multiple versions, changes, new features and improvements over the years.

 There are a few key features that make OptimizePress worth considering.

 - Simple drag and drop page to create landing pages.

 - Create sales funnels and optimize checkout.

 - Standard WordPress theme and plugin support.

-- 30 free templates to get you up and running.
+- Free templates to get you up and running.

-The templates are mainly very high quality.
-There are a couple of not-so good ones in there, at least they're not something we're fond of, but we wouldn’t hold that against them.
+The templates are mainly of very high quality.
+There are a couple of not-so-good ones in there, at least they're not something we're fond of, but we wouldn’t hold that against them.

 Finally, content drop feeding is a real strong point of this plugin and is one of the reasons to buy it.